kubo/ocidump/README.md

 Set the environment variable `WIN64=1` if the target CPU is x64.

-Ocidump supports two hooking methods on Windows.
+Ocidump supports the following two hooking methods on Windows.

 1. [IAT hooking](#windows-iat-hooking)
 2. [DLL substitution](#windows-dll-substitution)